 TYAMA: A deeper sense of knowing is an interactive journey into Victoria’s vibrant nocturnal world, using the senses of the animals we share it with.
 Created in partnership with Museums Victoria and inspired by First Peoples storytelling, the immersive experience invites audiences to play, connect and discover the magic of the museum’s collection through physical and digital worlds.
-With stunning immersive projections, tactile environment design, and beautiful soundscapes, TYAMA is an unmissable interactive museum experience that explores what it is to know with not just our minds, but all of our senses.
+With stunning immersive projections, tactile environment design, and beautiful soundscapes, the TYAMA exhibition is an unmissable interactive museum experience that explores what it is to know with not just our minds, but all of our senses.

 Inspired by the sacred clan stories of Gunditjmara women, the TYAMA interactive exhibition invites visitors into a multisensory world of story.
 Here they have the chance to fly through pheromones to pollinate the sky, awaken the sea with their kin, and see in the dark through sound.
 Experiencing the world anew, visitors to the immersive experience will discover that all our stories, no matter how unimportant or unremarkable they may seem, have the power to shape our world in wondrous ways.

-We wanted TYAMA to be an experience of empowerment; one where visitors would explore new senses and perspectives to gain not only understanding but transformation.
+We wanted the TYAMA exhibition to be an experience of empowerment; one where visitors would explore new senses and perspectives to gain not only understanding but transformation.
 Traversing imaginative, immersive and interactive worlds, visitors experiment with different ways of perceiving the world around them.
 In these worlds of immersive exhibition, which merge the physical and the digital, the real and the abstract, visitors find a framework to engage with both the scientific methodology of the museum and First People’s philosophical ways of being.

-Throughout the TYAMA experience, spatial tracking and sound detection are the cornerstone mechanics for engagement.
+Throughout the TYAMA Melbourne exhibition, spatial tracking and sound detection are the cornerstone mechanics for engagement.
 To bring these mechanics to life we worked alongside AX Interactive, adopting an iterative process to develop intuitive and organic forms of interaction that come naturally to our visitors.
 This approach to interactive experience design allowed the environment to react not only to audience interaction, but also their very presence in the space.

-The interactions throughout the TYAMA immersive experience are playful and revealing, designed to be delightful in their simplicity while deep in their significance.
+The interactions throughout the TYAMA Melbourne Museum immersive experience are playful and revealing, designed to be delightful in their simplicity while deep in their significance.
 As visitors traverse immersive landscapes, they are given superhuman powers to shape the world that surrounds them.
 As they continue through their interactive museum journey, they find that the story they are experiencing is not one sided; that they have the power to become an integral part of the story.

-Our art direction was inspired by the duality of the Melbourne exhibition: the coming together of scientific and First People’s epistemologies.
+Our art direction was inspired by the duality of the TYAMA Melbourne Museum experience: the coming together of scientific and First People’s epistemologies.
 The idea was to weave together realism and abstraction into an art style that embodied the relationship between ways of seeing.
 Realism found its place in anatomically correct proportions, colours and movements.
 Meanwhile, gestural abstraction was used to ignite imaginations and invite visitors to see the world differently.

-Throughout the TYAMA immersive exhibition, our art direction focused on capturing the inherent character of not only plants and animals, but the ephemera of the world in which they exist – the dance of refracted moonlight, the pulse of flowing water, the glow of biofluorescent beings.
+Throughout the Melbourne TYAMA immersive exhibition, our art direction focused on capturing the inherent character of not only plants and animals, but the ephemera of the world in which they exist – the dance of refracted moonlight, the pulse of flowing water, the glow of biofluorescent beings.
 Depth, colour and texture created a world of magic, but a magic that is deeply grounded in real-life.
 A world that has and always will exist, but that can be richer for our presence in it.

-A key challenge and opportunity in developing the TYAMA experience was creating responsive experiences for groups in a public sphere.
+A key challenge and opportunity in developing the TYAMA exhibition was creating responsive experiences for groups in a public sphere.
 Our goal was to create environments that felt present and real – spaces that visitors would want to dive into and explore as part of an immersive learning experience.
 Bringing these immersive spaces to life required the accumulative power of Unreal Engine Ndisplay and real-time tracking.

-We spent a lot of time fine-tuning the animation, lighting and atmospherics of natural phenomena depicted throughout the TYAMA multisensory experience.
+We spent a lot of time fine-tuning the animation, lighting and atmospherics of natural phenomena depicted throughout the TYAMA Melbourne Museum multisensory experience.
 Whether it be the interaction of light rays streaming through water or how wind billows out as a moth flits past, every aspect of the environment would help audiences suspend disbelief and immerse themselves more fully in the interactive museum experience.

-Fostering a sense of exploration and discovery was vital to immersing our visitors in new perspectives throughout the TYAMA experience.
+Fostering a sense of exploration and discovery was vital to immersing our visitors in new perspectives throughout the TYAMA Melbourne experience.
 Digital imagery covers the walls, floors and even ceilings of spaces, with changes in projections constantly leading visitors to change their perspectives.

 To bring the spirit of Sky, Sea and Earth Country to life, the TYAMA immersive experience used a range of animation techniques.
 We blended hand-drawn 2D techniques with 3D pre-rendered pipelines, all of which were enhanced by real-time physics and particle simulations.
-Creating creatures that could deliver player agency while accurately representing animal behaviour required collaboration with species experts across the Museums Victoria team before replicating what we learnt through sequenced animations and custom Niagra particle simulations.
+Creating creatures that could deliver player agency while accurately representing animal behaviour required collaboration with species experts across the Melbourne Museum team before replicating what we learnt through sequenced animations and custom Niagra particle simulations.

-For the climax of the immersive exhibition we partnered with animation house Dirty Puppet to translate the real-time worlds into a 360 immersive cinematic experience.
+For the climax of the immersive TYAMA exhibition we partnered with animation house Dirty Puppet to translate the real-time worlds into a 360 immersive cinematic experience.
 Displayed on two 26 meter by 8 meter display, this animation show brought to life the stories shared by our First Nations collaborators Yoolongteeyt Dr Vicki Couzens and Yaaran Couzens Bundle.
 We also continued to work with museum species experts to ensure that our ‘oldest storytellers’ – Woolok (Blue whale) and Koontapool (Southern Wright) – were represented realistic proportions and behaviours.

 We have long believed that sound is as crucial a creative element in a story as the visuals.
-For the TYAMA interactive experience we were excited to bring this belief to life by partnering with sound studio KLANG and composer Brendan Woithe from very early in the creative process.
+For the Melbourne TYAMA interactive experience we were excited to bring this belief to life by partnering with sound studio KLANG and composer Brendan Woithe from very early in the creative process.
 Together we developed an aural body of work from which we could draw the elements needed to create different acoustic worlds that are as cyclical and interconnected as our story.

 Thoughtful and full of soul, the soundscapes create beautiful atmospheres of darkness and light.
 Drawing from the natural rhythms and melodies of the world, we were able to create an emotive score that incorporates lines of animal song alongside bursts of instrumental.

-Like a film soundtrack, the music was designed to bring together different emotional tones into a cohesive ‘voice’ of the immersive exhibition.
+Like a film soundtrack, the music was designed to bring together different emotional tones into a cohesive ‘voice’ of the TYAMA exhibition.
 Each piece in the collection could be constructed and deconstructed throughout the exhibition; a simple theme introduced in the Orientation Room returning as the main theme for the Whale Space.

 Natural soundscapes play a crucial role in developing a sense of place, helping to situate audiences on Country.
 Real-world animal recordings and spoken voice bring depth to the aural experience.
-Visitors are given the chance to hear as animals hear, while layers of human sound co-exist with animal recordings, breathing life into the First Nations perspective that humans are not separate from but one with nature.
+Visitors to Melbourne Museum are given the chance to hear as animals hear, while layers of human sound co-exist with animal recordings, breathing life into the First Nations perspective that humans are not separate from but one with nature.

-In crafting the TYAMA immersive exhibition, we had the chance to create a truly industry-leading piece of work: one that harnesses the power of the physical object and the magic of the digital environment.
+In crafting the TYAMA Melbourne Museum exhibition, we had the chance to create a truly industry-leading piece of work: one that harnesses the power of the physical object and the magic of the digital environment.
 It can be all too easy to assume that physical objects have no place within an immersive environment.
 But this isn’t the case.
 In the context of a museum exhibition, meaning-making is a central tenet of experience.
 Indeed, an unsatisfying search for meaning could be just as detrimental to our visitor experience as the potential of breaking immersion.